 I want you to act as if our house is on fire.
 Because it is.— Greta Thunberg

 The business sector is the primary source of our planetary greenhouse gas emissions.
-We need to transition as quickly as possible to a regenerative and inclusive economy that is powered by renewable energy.
+We need to transition as quickly as possible to an economy that is powered by renewable energy.
 The situation is urgent and we must act now.
 All of us.

 The answers to solving the climate crisis and planetary ecological breakdown exist.
 They require bold actions and long-term thinking.
 Business leaders must embrace new practices and different business models that offer proven solutions.
 Fueled by the situation’s urgency, we must commit to continuous improvement.
 Mightybytes has been undergoing this transformation for nearly a decade now.
 This declaration is just the latest step in our ongoing evolution.